KSM-66 vs Regular Ashwagandha: 24 Trials vs Zero — Your Call

 - Reduced serum cortisol levels by 27.9% compared to placebo

-- Significantly improved scores on all stress-assessment scales
+- Meaningfully, improved scores on all stress-assessment scales

 Sleep Quality